Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    to have support for failovers of both the ingest sources
    and media processing entities.
 This is important
    to avoid interruptions of 24/7 live services such
-   as Internet television where components may fail.
+   as Internet television where components may fail ocasionally.

    In practical deployments, multiple ingest sources
    and media processing entities are often used.
 This requires